-- Notes in planners

 - Stickers in books

 - Certificates

 - Emails to tutors

 - Using student of the week in assemblies

 - Making every effort to engage with pupils both inside and outside the classroom

-- Using displays to celebrate students work.
+Using displays to celebrate students work.

-- Issuing Random Acts of Kindness cards to students.
+- · Issuing Random Acts of Kindness cards to students.